cvee112/productivity-automations/README.md

     - You can use a different browser via `open -a browsername URL` as in `open -a firefox https://google.com`.
     - You can remove the second line if you don't want to go full screen.

-7. **(If you're using vim)** Press <kbd>Esc</kbd> to go back to normal mode, then type `:wq` to save what you wrote (w) and exit (q).
+5. **(If you're using vim)** Press <kbd>Esc</kbd> to go back to normal mode, then type `:wq` to save what you wrote (w) and exit (q).
 Use `q!` if you don't want to save what you wrote and just want to exit instead.

+6. _(Optional)_ Test the script by typing the script name (if you're in the directory that contains it) or typing out the path to the script.
+For example, the script above is named gcal, so I can execute it by literally just entering:

+    ```
+    gcal
+    ```

 ### Schedule a cron job <a name="cron-2"></a>

-5. Type `crontab -e` to schedule a cron job.
+7. Type `crontab -e` to schedule a cron job.
 Apparently, there are other ways to schedule a script, but this is the simplest I've found that works for me.

-6. Press `i` to enter insert mode, then schedule a job by adding the appropriate line in cron syntax.
+8. Press `i` to enter insert mode, then schedule a job by adding the appropriate line in cron syntax.
 You can use [Crontab](https://crontab.guru/) to help you write the first part of the expression.
 In my case, I wanted my Google Calendar to open at the start of every hour, so I used:

     ```
     0 * * * * /Users/[my_username]/bash/gcal